 The hard power route would be to crush Trump and force his hand with a trade war that would likely lead to a recession and diminish Trump's chances of being re-elected.

-The soft power route is to make some token concessions that Trump can parade around and act like he's a master negotiator for getting, and, as the article says, quote, graciously spring Trump from the trap he's stepped in.
+The soft power route is to make some token concessions that Trump could parade around and act like he's a master negotiator forgetting.

 This would ultimately weaken our ability to negotiate further, but gives Trump an artificial win, hence, save Trump and weaken America.

-The editorial is not a call for Xi to crush Trump, and you'd only think that if you hadn't read the article, or you have and you know your audience isn't going to.
+The editorial is not a call for Xi to crush Trump, and you'd only think that if you hadn't read the article, or you have, and you know your audience isn't going to.

 Either way, Alex is just completely lying about this shit in order to malign the Washington Post and his mainstream media rivals.